SLC - PDX

 • Which airlines offer Wi-Fi service onboard planes from Salt Lake City to Portland?

-Delta, Alaska Airlines, Hawaiian Airlines, and American Airlines offer inflight Wi-Fi service on the Salt Lake City to Portland flight route.
+Delta, Alaska Airlines, KLM, and Hawaiian Airlines offer inflight Wi-Fi service on the Salt Lake City to Portland flight route.

 • Which aircraft models fly most regularly from Salt Lake City to Portland?